warrengalyen/iconwriter/README.md

 [![API](https://docs.rs/iconwriter/badge.svg)](https://docs.rs/iconwriter)
 ![Minimum rustc version](https://img.shields.io/badge/rustc-1.37+-lightgray.svg)

-A simple solution for encoding common icon file-formats, such as `.ico` and `.icns`.
+A simple solution for encoding common icon file-formats, such as `.ico`, `.icns` and _favicon_.

 This crate is mostly a wrapper for other libraries, unifying existing APIs into a single, cohesive interface.

 # Overview